QinMou000/QinMou000/README.md

 # 👨‍💻 More About Me

-🤠 He / Him
+- 🤠 He / Him
-🎈 Based in `Chongqing`
+- 🎈 Based in `Chongqing`
-🤔 Languages: Native in `Chinese`
+- 🤔 Languages: Native in `Chinese`
-🌏 Major in `Robotics Engineering` at `Chongqing University of Technology` (Junior)
+- 🌏 Major in `Robotics Engineering` at `Chongqing University of Technology`
-🛠️ Enthusiastic about robotics development and software engineering
+- 🛠️ Enthusiastic about robotics development and software engineering
-💻 Skilled in both hardware-software integration and programming
+- 💻 Skilled in both hardware-software integration and programming
-🗣️ Enjoy exploring open-source projects and technical communities
+- 🗣️ Enjoy exploring open-source projects and technical communities

 ---